NexClipper/exporterhub.io/README.md

 Exporterthub.io is a curated list of resources about things Prometheus Exporter.

-Feel free to send issues or pull requests. (power by nexclipper)
+Feel free to send issues or pull requests. (powered by [nexclipper](https://nexclipper.io)

 Each exporter's detail page contains the following.